The ValueSERP Alternative

 That Ships More

-ValueSERP is the budget classic — REST-only, simple, cheap.
-DataBlue is cheaper still ($29 vs ~$70 for 50K SERPs) and bundles AI extraction, an MCP server, and typed SDKs — with credits that never expire.
+ValueSERP is the budget classic: REST-only, simple, cheap.
+DataBlue is transparent live-catalog pricing for Google SERP workloads and bundles AI extraction, MCP support, and transparent credits.
 The same Google data, less to build on top.

-ValueSERP and DataBlue have near-identical request surfaces, so there's almost nothing to relearn.
-Swap the REST GET for a typed SDK call and rename two response keys — that's the whole migration.
+ValueSERP and DataBlue have similar request surfaces, so there's almost nothing to relearn.
+Swap the REST GET, update the Bearer key, and rename two response keys.

 The Honest Side-by-Side.